 Nonfiction is the art of telling real stories - ones that people can learn from, relate to and understand.
 It covers a wide range of styles and subjects, encompassing everything from the personal essay, autobiography and memoirs to travel writing and magazine features.
 Study compelling storytelling in this Master of Arts in English and Creative Writing with a concentration in Nonfiction online program at Southern New Hampshire University and learn to combine research and personal experiences with your own narrative voice.

 You'll learn how and why writers craft nonfiction narratives.
-The tools they use, shared by fiction writers, will become yours, and you'll develop factual material based on research and experiences of your own – or someone else's.
-The creative writing master’s degree will help you gain insights into publishing, broadcasting and professional production while you explore your creative boundaries and perfect your craft.
+The tools they use, shared by fiction writers, will become yours, and you'll develop factual material based on research and experiences of your own - or someone else's.
+The creative writing master's degree can help you gain insights into publishing, broadcasting and professional production while you explore your creative boundaries and perfect your craft.
 At the culmination of the program, you'll develop your own professional-quality piece of nonfiction, one that takes you deep into subjects that matter to you and helps you develop the skills you need for great storytelling.

 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of earning your MA in creative writing online at SNHU include:

 Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

-Graduates with a creative writing master's degree will see career opportunities expand.
+Graduates with a creative writing master's degree could see career opportunities expand.
 This program does more than just expose you to literature and new writing skills - you can apply the communications skills you learn directly to many professions, from journalism to marketing.